-The Trustees present their report and the audited financial statements for the year ended 31 December 2021.
+The Trustees present their report and the audited financial statements for the year ended 31 December 2022.
 Reference and administrative information set out on page 1 forms part of this report.
 Parish Giving Scheme (PGS) (also referred to as The Scheme) was incorporated on 23 December 2013 and registered as a charity on 17 March 2014.
 Dioceses that participate in the activities of PGS are required to become members of the company.

 PGS commenced independent operations on 1 November 2014.
 Prior to this, equivalent activities were carried out by the Gloucester Diocesan Board of Finance (GDBF) and reported within their statutory accounts.
-Under prior agreement on 1 November 2014 donors migrated from donating to GDBF to donating to PGS.
+Under prior agreement on 1 November 2014 givers migrated from giving to GDBF to giving to PGS.